Gum-Joe/jakhu/README.md

 ## Setup:
  Make sure you have nodejs, npm and ruby installed.
   1. `git clone https://github.com/Gum-Joe/Web-OS.git -b a1`
-  2. `npm install -g bower mocha less coffee-script nodemon nyc`,
+  2. `npm install -g bower mocha less coffee-script nodemon nyc grunt`,

   3. `npm install`,

   4. `bower install`,
   5. `gem install bundle`
   6. `bundle install`
-  7. `sass views/css/main.scss:views/css/main.css`
+  7. `grunt`
   8. `export NODE_ENV="dev"` (or `set NODE_ENV="dev"` in windows - this is important or the whole thing will be backed up and you will end up with lots of files.)
   9. `npm start`